Nolan-Tonthat/belly-button-challenge/README.md

 * Use `otu_labels` for the text values.

-Example Bubble Chart shown below: /br
+--Example Bubble Chart shown below:--
 ![bubble](images/bubble_chart.jpg)

 4. Display the sample metadata, i.e., an individual's demographic information.

 5. Display each key-value pair from the metadata JSON object somewhere on the page.

-Example Demographic Info shown below: /br
+--Example Demographic Info shown below:--
 ![info](images/info.jpg)

 6. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.